 OT services help individuals participate in the things they want and need to do through the therapeutic use of everyday activities.
 Interventions help children with disabilities participate in school and social situations, help people recovering from injury regain skills, and provide supports for adults experiencing physical and cognitive changes.

-Ridge Zeller Therapy’s educational psychologists are highly skilled in diagnosing and developing interventions for early childhood developmental delays, learning disabilities, academic delays, cognitive delays, social-emotional difficulties, and behavior disorders.
+Ridge Zeller Therapy’s educational psychologists are highly skilled in assessing and developing interventions for early childhood developmental delays, learning disabilities, academic delays, cognitive delays, social-emotional difficulties, and behavior disorders.

 Our speech-language therapists are specially trained in conducting comprehensive dyslexia evaluations utilizing a variety of assessment techniques.
 We develop individualized dyslexia treatment and intervention plans that meet your child’s unique literacy needs.

-Ridge Zeller Therapy's comprehensive team approach includes assessments by a psychologist, speech-language therapist, and occupational therapist.
-Our staff works collaboratively with families to develop a diagnostic plan for each patient, with goals and intervention recommendations designed to meet each individual’s needs.
+Ridge Zeller Therapy's comprehensive team approach includes assessments by a speech-language pathologist, and occupational therapist.
+Our staff works collaboratively with families to develop a treatment plan for each patient, with goals and intervention recommendations designed to meet each individual’s needs.

 The professional in charge of each individual’s feeding and swallowing therapy program is known as a Speech-Language Pathologist (SLP).
 The SLP will design a individual specialized program.
 Activities will be developed to make therapy interesting and effective in meeting goals.